 The research that turned me on to Bergamonte was conducted by Italian pharmacobiologists in 2011.
 In their trial, they documented significant reductions in triglycerides and blood sugar, along with a solid boost for the Bergamonte group.
 The findings were so powerful that I’ve just added Bergamonte to my Advanced Cholesterol Solutions formula.

-Plus, lifestyle changes can also help your triglyceride/HDL ratio.
+In addition, lifestyle changes can also help your triglyceride/HDL blood lipids ratio.